-To avoid sending all of your requests through the same IP address, you can use an IP rotation service like ScraperAPI or other proxy services in order to route your requests through a series of different IP addresses.
+To avoid sending all of your requests through the same IP address, you can use an IP rotation service like ScraperAPI or other proxy services in order to route your requests through a proxy pool to hide your real IP address while scraping the site.
 This will allow you to scrape the majority of websites without issue.

-2. Set a Real User Agent
+2. Set a Real User-Agent

 3. Set Other Request Headers

 In order to make your scraper appear to be a real browser, you can navigate to https://httpbin.org/anything, and simply copy the headers that you see there (they are the headers that your current web browser is using).

-By rotating through a series of IP addresses and setting proper HTTP request headers (especially User Agents), you should be able to avoid being detected by 99% of websites.
+By rotating through a series of IP addresses and setting proper HTTP request headers (especially User-Agents), you should be able to avoid being detected by 99% of websites.

 4. Set Random Intervals In Between Your Requests

-Also, remember to be polite, if you send requests too fast you can crash the website for everyone, if you detect that your requests are getting slower and slower, you may want to send requests more slowly so you don’t overload the web server (you’ll definitely want to do this to help frameworks like Scrapy avoid being banned).
+Also, remember to be polite.
+If you send requests too fast, you can crash the website for everyone.
+If you detect that your requests are getting slower and slower, you may want to send requests more slowly so you don’t overload the web server (you’ll definitely want to do this to help frameworks like Scrapy avoid being banned).

 5. Set a Referrer

-The Referer header is an http request header that lets the site know what site you are arriving from.
+The Referer header is an HTTP request header that lets the site know what site you are arriving from.